 Appendices

-[Primary schools] Pupil Premium Review Self-evaluation Form [Secondary schools] Pupil Premium Review Self-evaluation Form
+Pupil Premium Review Self-evaluation Form

 Statement of intent

-At name of school, we believe that the highest possible standards can only be achieved by having the highest expectations of all learners.
+At Over Hall Community School, we believe that the highest possible standards can only be achieved by having the highest expectations of all learners.
 Some pupils from disadvantaged backgrounds require additional support; therefore, we will use all the resources available to help them reach their full potential, including the pupil premium grant (PPG).

 The PPG was created to provide funding for two separate policies: